harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### External linkage
 - Names with **external linkage** are visible across multiple translation units.
 They can be accessed from other source files.
 - Non-constant global variables (without `static` keyword) have external linkage.
+- Global variables with external linkage are sometimes called **external variables**.
 - `extern` keyword can be used to make a global variable external.
-	- Naturally, it'll only be useful for constant global variables (e.g. `extern const int x`)
+	- Naturally, it'll only be useful for constant global variables (e.g. `extern const int x`).
-- Global variables with external linkage are sometimes called **external variables**.
 - Forward declaration is necessary in order to access external variables that were defined in another file.
 - For a global variable with default external linkage, `extern` keyword is necessary for forward declaration (e.g. `int x` --> `extern int x`).
--
+	- Do not use `extern` keyword for an uninitialized non-constant global variable - not only is it redundant, it's also mistaken as a forward declaration for an external variable.

+>[!warning]
+>Do not use `exstern` keyword for `constexpr`/`consteval` variables.
+They are meant to be evaluated at compile-time, and so linkage (which happens after compilation is done) is useless.

+>[!important]
+>Functions are external by default. `extern` keyword is not necessary for forward declaration.

+## Avoid non-const global variables
+- Although non-const global variables seem useful to beginner programmers, non-const global variables spell disaster for experienced programmers.

+### Everything everywhere all at once
+- The problem with non-const global variables is that they can be accessed by everything, everywhere, and whenever.